ff0000-ad-tech/wp-creative-server/README.md

 # Webpack 4 Migration

-We're currently migrating the build process to Webpack 4.
-You read more about it [here](MIGRATION.md).
+We migrated our build process to Webpack 4 on July 18, 2018.
+You can read more about it [here](https://github.com/ff0000-ad-tech/ad-docs/blob/master/MIGRATION/webpack4.md).

 # Features